lvonkacsoh/Flow.Launcher.RollDice/README.md

 ![screenshot](assets/RollDice_screenshot.jpg)

 ## About

 Rolls the given dices, sums the results and evaluates the equation.
 The details of each roll are listed below the result.

+In update pre-2.0 I added some fun messages based on the linux fortune package because I felt like it.

 ## Requirements

-To use Python Plugins within Flow you'll need Python 3.5 or later installed on your system.
+To use Python Plugins within Flow you'll need Python 3.10 or later installed on your system.
 You also may need to select your Python installation directory in the Flow Launcher Settings.
 As of v1.8, Flow Launcher should take care of the installation of Python for you if it is not on your system.

-### Installing
+## Installing

 The Plugin has been officially added to the supported list of plugins.
 Use `pm install RollDice` to install.

 However you can also manually add it.

 ### Manual

 Add the plugins folder to %APPDATA%\Roaming\FlowLauncher\Plugins\ and run the Flow command `restart Flow Launcher`.

-### Python Package Requirements
+#### Python Package Requirements

 This plugin depends on the python `flowlauncher` and `dice-rolling` packages.